At least one person was killed in a powerful earthquake near the Mexican city of Acapulco | ExBulletin

 At least one person was killed in a powerful earthquake near the Mexican city of Acapulco

-MEXICO CITY – A powerful earthquake struck near the Pacific city of Acapulco on Tuesday night, killing at least one person and causing buildings to shake and sway in Mexico City hundreds of kilometers away.
+A powerful earthquake struck near the Pacific city of Acapulco on Tuesday night, killing at least one person, and causing buildings to sway and sway in Mexico City nearly 200 miles away.

-The US Geological Survey said the quake had an initial magnitude of 7, with an epicenter 17 kilometers northeast of Acapulco.
+The USGS said the earthquake had an initial magnitude of 7 on the Richter scale and its epicenter was about five miles east-southeast of Pueblo Madero in Guerrero state, about 30 miles from Acapulco.

-Guerrero state governor, Hector Astudillo, told Milenio TV late Tuesday night that one person was killed in a plume fall in the town of Coyoca de Benitez, near Acapulco.
+Guerrero State Governor Hector Astudillo told Milenio TV late Tuesday that one person was killed in a plume fall in the town of Coyoca de Benítez, near Acapulco.

 “We heard loud noises from the building, noises from the windows, things fell inside the house, and the electricity went out,” said Sergio Flores, a resident of Acapulco, reached by phone.
-“We heard water leaking, water came out of the pool and you heard people screaming, people are very nervous.”
+“We heard water leaking, water came out of the pool, I heard people screaming, people are very nervous.”

 All he could do when he started shaking was to hug his wife, Flores said.
 He saw people leaving hotels around the bay and some running toward the parking floors to clear their cars for fear of crashing.